 At the same time a significant advantage for savers would be that their deposits would be safe.
-As indicated earlier a saver now looses his money in case of a bankruptcy of the bank where he parked his money, except for the part guaranteed by government.
+As indicated earlier a saver now loses his money in case of a bankruptcy of the bank where he parked his money, except for the part guaranteed by government.
 Under the new system deposits would get the same status as shares or other securities managed by banks today.
 These remain the property of the owner even if the bank fails.
-In the new system this would also be the case for savings, meaning government guarantees would no longer be necessary.
+In the new system this would also be the case for savings, meaning government guarantees would no longer be necessary (note that this does not mean all deposits would be risk free: regular savings accounts would bear no risk but investment accounts would bear the normal risk of fluctuations in the value of the underlying securities).